 Why do you need a PowerPoint safe font?

 If your chosen PowerPoint font is non-standard (i.e. not a PowerPoint safe font) and the computer used to view the presentation doesn’t have this font installed, then PowerPoint will automatically substitute in a standard font, e.g. Calibri (the horror!) instead.
 This can make the presentation look very different (for example, text may wrap in odd places or fall off the slide altogether) and no one wants that.
 And no one wants Calibri either…

 Happily, you don’t need to be a font geek to fix this, there are a few simple ways to stop it from happening!

 - You could only use the PowerPoint on machines that have the correct font installed.
 But, this may not be possible if you are sending the presentation out to clients or if it is being used at a conference or other meeting where it will be loaded onto a non-company machine which does not have your font installed.

 - There is the option to embed a non-standard font into the PowerPoint itself.
-This option is limited though because it this only works for .TTF* fonts (not .OTF* fonts) and it doesn’t work at all when presentations are viewed on a Mac, Mac it seems can now also embed fonts.
+This option is limited though because it this only works for .TTF* fonts (not .OTF* fonts) and whilst previously it didn’t work at all when presentations were viewed on a Mac, Mac it seems can now also embed fonts.